Rakshitha94/Recommendation-System-for-books/README.md

 The different models can be ran using the same command: python filename.py\
 The output of the various models are stored in the .csv files, which are the top recommendations with their similarity scores.

-Authors,
+#Authors:
-Krishna Priya Gajula
+Krishna Priya Gajula,
-Lalitha Rakshitha Raviprasad
+Lalitha Rakshitha Raviprasad,
 Rishika Lokesh